verronpro/blog/_posts/2023-08-01-nextcloud-self-hosting.md

 ## Addendum (2025‑11)

 I stopped maintaining this particular Nextcloud instance.
 The decision was not about product quality—I remained satisfied with Nextcloud itself.
-It simply no longer aligned with my professional workload and my personal plan to move to China, where my priorities and constraints changed.
+It simply no longer aligned with my professional workload, and my personal plan to move to China, where my priorities and constraints changed.
 If I need a private cloud again under similar conditions, I would consider Nextcloud without hesitation.